AnugrahMassey/Git-Version-Control-for-DevOps-Project/README.md

-# Git Version Control for DevOps Project
+# DevOps Internship - Task 3: Git Version Control for DevOps Project

 ## Project Overview
 This repository demonstrates a complete Git version control workflow for a DevOps project.
 It implements best practices for branching, merging, pull requests, tagging, and documentation as outlined in the internship task requirements.